Mock¶

 Mocking classes and methods¶

-we have defined config()
+In src/cusy/tasks/cli.py, we have defined config() as follows:

 def config():

-"""List the path to the Items db."""
+"""List the path to the Tasks db."""

-with items_db() as db:
+with tasks_db() as db:

 print(db.path())

-is a context manager that returns
+tasks_db() is a context manager that returns

-.
+of its methods, path().
 Let’s start with the class:

 from unittest import mock

-def test_mock_itemsdb(items_cli):
+def test_mock_tasksdb(tasks_cli):

-mock_db_path = MockItemsDB.return_value.path.return_value = "/foo/"
+mock_db_path = MockTasksDB.return_value.path.return_value = "/foo/"

-assert items_cli("config") == str(mock_db_path)
+assert tasks_cli("config") == str(mock_db_path)

-Let’s make sure that it really works:
+Let’s make sure it really works:

-$ pytest -v -s tests/cli/test_config.py::test_mock_itemsdb
+$ uv run pytest -v -s tests/cli/test_config.py::test_mock_tasksdb

 ============================= test session starts ==============================